Daniel15/Website/Daniel15.Web/Posts/2019-01-20-netdata-load-increase.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2019/01/netdata-load-increase

+---

 So I recently encountering a strange issue on two of my servers.
 I noticed that the load average was increasing approximately every 20 minutes:

 ![Load average graph](/blog-content/2019/high-load-avg.png)